 • Windows: Consider installing special flood windows and doors to help keep water out of your home.

-It’s also important to consider flood insurance even if you don’t think you’re at high risk since home insurance does not cover flooding.
-Also, learn ahead of time what to do after a flood so you’re prepared to safely assess any damage to your home and file any flood insurance claims.
+Also, it’s beneficial to learn ahead of time what to do after a flood so you’re prepared to safely assess any damage to your home and file any flood insurance claims.

 How To Prepare for Storms With Heavy Winds